dodona-edu/judge-html/docs/pages/evaluating-by-comparing.md

 ## Optional `evaluation settings` in `config.json`

 In the `config.json` file of the exercise you can give some options as to how the comparison should happen.
 If these settings are not defined, the default value is chosen.
+By default, only the HTML-structure and CSS is checked.

 | Evaluation setting | Description | Possible values | Default |
 | ------------------ | ----------- | --------------  | ------- |